Organising Committee Profiles

 Diarmuid Cawley

 Diarmuid Cawley lectures at TU Dublin.
-He holds an MA in Anthropology of Food from SOAS in the University of London and a BA Culinary Arts from TU Dublin.
+He holds an MA in Anthropology of Food from SOAS in the University of London and a BA in Culinary Arts from TU Dublin.
 A former chef and sommelier, he lectures on all things food and wine related.
-Other areas of interest have included the language used in the global movement of food and wine; Gender and sexism in wine; Food security in conflict zones; Food heritage and PDOs; Food in science fiction; and the influence of nutrition and time on contemporary food consumption.
-His ongoing PhD research focuses on the legacy of Formal Wine Writing in Ireland, 1975 – 2005.
+Other areas of interest have included the language used in the global movement of food and wine; Gender and sexism in wine culture; Food security in conflict zones; Food heritage, terroir, and PDOs; Food in science fiction; and the influence of nutrition and time on contemporary food consumption.
+His ongoing PhD research focuses on the History of Wine Writing in Ireland, 1958 – 2008.
+He also writes and publishes poetry and other bits and pieces.

 Dorothy Cashman